-Generally I follow the 80/20 rule - eating as healthily as possible 80% of the time, but allowing for “real life” too - you can’t escape birthday parties, holidays ,weddings or other social occasions where there is likely to be cake, pizza, alcohol or other things you wouldn’t ordinarily have.
+Generally I follow the 80/20 rule - eating as healthily as possible 80% of the time, but allowing for “real life” too - you can’t escape birthday parties, holidays or other social occasions where there is likely to be foods and drinks you wouldn’t ordinarily have.
 But, in moderation these really aren’t going to do you much harm - I just spend a little longer in the gym the next day!
 It’s only when these things become the norm that we start to have a problem.
 I try to be realistic in my approach - if you control every mouthful, every calorie and feel hungry and miserable most of the time then the minute temptation is in front of you bad things will happen - believe me, I have been there!
 Strict starvation-led diets are not a long term solution and often those who crash diet end up putting the weight they have lost back on, and often even more.
 Lack of fuel sends the body into starvation mode to protect itself and ultimately does not lead to weight loss, nor does it help with training as your body literally doesn’t have the energy to make it through the workout.

 I try to eat as “clean” as possible - eating as much fresh, natural food as I can.
 Plenty of fish, vegetables, fruit and natural grains.
-I generally try to steer clear of anything that comes from a packet, pouch or box.

 I make sure I eat plenty of good fats - avocados, nuts, coconut oil, fish etc - as our bodies need fat to digest fat.